 BeBop to Hip-Hop is one of the most innovative public school music education programs in America.
-Begun in 2004 in Los Angeles, the program brings together jazz and hip-hop students under the direction of professional jazz musicians and hip-hop artists to create a new art form demonstrating the genius of both musical genres.
-The aspiring young artists study the musical dynamics of both jazz and hip-hop and learn about the historical influence of jazz on hip-hop.
+Begun in 2004 in Los Angeles, the program brings together jazz and hip-hop students under the direction of professional jazz musicians and hip-hop artists to create original work that incorporates elements of both genres.

-- In 2007, support from the National Endowment for the Arts, the BeBop to Hip-Hop students presented community outreach concerts throughout Los Angeles, introducing thousands of residents of all ages to hip-hop and jazz.
+- In 2007, support from the National Endowment for the Arts enabled BeBop to Hip-Hop students to present community outreach concerts throughout Los Angeles, introducing thousands of residents of all ages to hip-hop and jazz.

 - BeBop to Hip-Hop fills a critical need for inclusive, constructive educational experiences centered around the African-American artistic experience.